 Kazakhstan: Bradt Kazakhstan, originally written by the venerable Paul Brummell, is the best guidebook to Kazakhstan.
 It mentions almost everything there is to see in Kazakhstan with great detail and humor.
 A must if you are planning a serious discovery of Kazakhstan.

 Uzbekistan: The Golden Road to Samarkand is the best guidebook I ever read, and if you are interested in really discovering Uzbekistan, there is no better companion.
 In-depth, exceptional writing that lays bare the history and present while unearthing the real Uzbekistan.

 Kyrgyzstan: No better accomplice to an extended stay in Kyrgyzstan as the Bradt guide to Kyrgyzstan.
-I find it difficult to improve on, it’s all mentioned here.
+I find it difficult to improve on.